cemanil/CapsNet-Keras/README.md

 A Keras implementation of CapsNet in the paper:
 [Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017](https://arxiv.org/abs/1710.09829)
-The current `average test error = 0.34%` and `best test error = 0.30%`.

-**Disclaimer**
+**Disclaimer:**
-This repo has been initially authored by Xifeng Guo, and refactored by Cem Anil.
+This repo has been forked and refactored by Cem Anil - based on the original CapsNet implementation by Xifeng Guo.

-**Differences with the paper:**
-- We use the learning rate decay with `decay factor = 0.9` and `step = 1 epoch`,
-while the paper did not give the detailed parameters (or they didn't use it?).
-- We only report the test errors after `50 epochs` training.
-In the paper, I suppose they trained for `1250 epochs` according to Figure A.1?
-Sounds crazy, maybe I misunderstood.
-- We use MSE (mean squared error) as the reconstruction loss and the coefficient for the loss is `lam_recon=0.0005*784=0.392`.
-This should be **equivalent** with using SSE (sum squared error) and `lam_recon=0.0005` as in the paper.

-**TODO**
-- Conduct experiments on other datasets.
-- Explore interesting characteristics of CapsuleNet.

-**Contacts**
-- Your contributions to the repo are always welcome.
-Open an issue or contact me with E-mail `guoxifeng1990@163.com` or WeChat `wenlong-guo`.

 ## Usage

 **Step 1.
 Install [Keras>=2.0.7](https://github.com/fchollet/keras)
 with [TensorFlow>=1.2](https://github.com/tensorflow/tensorflow) backend.**

 ```
 pip install tensorflow-gpu
 pip install keras
 ```

 **Step 2.
 Clone this repository to local.**

 ```
 git clone https://github.com/cemanil/CapsNet-Keras.git capsnet-keras
 cd capsnet-keras
 ```

+**Step 2.5 Configuring PYTHONPATH**

-**Step 2.5 Add capsnet-keras to your PYTHONPATH.
+ Add capsnet-keras to your PYTHONPATH.
 This can be done by adding the following line in .bashrc:

 ```
 export PYTHONPATH=/u/anilcem/Workspace/capsnet-keras:$PYTHONPATH
 ```